-Fleas can be a tricky pest to get rid of, so this post is all about what to do if you have fleas and how to get rid of fleas in your home.
+Fleas can definitely be a tricky pest to get rid of.
+This post is all about what to do if you have fleas and how to get rid of them in your home.

-First and foremost, if you have already detected that you have fleas in your home, is to directly treat the source.
-For example, most people who get fleas in their home get them on their pets.
+First and foremost, if you have already detected that you have fleas in your home, it is important to directly treat the source.
+For example, most people get them on their pets.

 This means you should directly treat your pets to get rid of the major source of the fleas.
-This could include bathing your pets in flea removal shampoo, getting flea collars, or using medical flea treatments to kill fleas on your pets.
+This could include bathing your pets in flea removal shampoo, getting flea collars, or using medical flea treatments to take care of them on your pets.

-Treating the source is just the first step of what you should do if you have fleas because most likely, the fleas could have spread to other parts of your home beyond just being on your pets.
-Leaving fleas untreated in the home opens the door for them to reinvest the host pet.
-In some cases, fleas in the pupal state can lie dormant for months before coming out and finding your pet again.
+Treating the source is just the first step.
+Most likely, the fleas could have spread to other parts of your home.
+Leaving fleas untreated in the home opens the door for them to re-infest the host pet.
+In some cases, the pupal state can lie dormant for months before coming out and finding your pet again.

 Vacuum potential hideouts for fleas and their eggs

-Many people think that vacuuming will fully get rid of fleas in their home.
-While vacuuming does go a long way, there are multiple things you can do to make it more effective for getting rid of fleas.
+Many people think that vacuuming will fully get rid of these high-jumping pests in their home.
+Vacuuming does go a long way, but there are other steps to take make sure their gone.

 First off, you’ll want to thoroughly vacuum things that have been in contact with your pets if said pets were the source or carrier of the fleas.
 This could include things like pet beds, couches, beds, pillows, and basically anything your pets regularly contact.
-Keep in mind that fleas have amazing jumping power so some things simply near the path of the pet that they do not necessarily contact.
+Keep in mind that fleas have amazing jumping power so they can also get onto things like curtains.

 Also be sure to vacuum in hard to reach spaces such as under furniture, behind shelving, and under beds.
 These areas tend to be forgotten by most people, and fleas could have laid eggs or be living in these more obscure areas.